Therapy for Personal Transformation

 In time you may notice little sprouts of growth emerging from places you never imagined.
 But, the changes will be unique to you.

 Sometimes we are unaware of the changes that have taken place.
-If you are interested in learning more about post-traumatic growth, this personal inventory can be helpful.
+If you are interested in learning more about post-traumatic growth, this personal inventory may be helpful.

 “When she transformed into a butterfly, the caterpillars spoke not of her beauty, but of her weirdness.
 They wanted her to change back into what she always had been.
 But she had wings